nikitavoloboev/data/docs/governance/law.md

 # Law

+I put most everything I create under public domain.
+So either [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) license or [0BSD](https://choosealicense.com/licenses/0bsd/).
+No legal need for attribution although it's always kind thing to mention what you used or got inspired by when creating new works.

 ## Notes

 - [Do not be afraid of lawyers.
 Especially if nobody has even talked to them yet.
 Lawyers do not like to lose cases, so will not push a losing agenda.
 Yet they also must do what their client asks, so lawyers looking into a concern, or even sending nastygrams... those are meaningless actions.
 It only becomes meaningful if and when if their lawyers indicate they believe they really have a case, or if your own lawyer believes they have a case.
 Everything before that is posturing and bullying.
 If I were in the same situation as OP, I'd state that my intent was positive, ask to be informed of the results of discussions with attorneys, and wish them to have a nice day.
 Admit no wrong, make no apologies, ignore irrelevant statements (in particular personal attacks), and just let it slide until they take a real action of some kind.
 Once they do take an action, then it might be appropriate to do what they want.
 But seriously... stop letting people be bullies.](https://news.ycombinator.com/item?id=27424195)